 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Part B chemotherapy/radiation Medicare Part B prescription drugs Up to 20% for each Medicare-covered Part B drug.
-These drugs are covered under Part B of Original Medicare.
-Members of our plan Part B drugs obtained in a provider's office or receive coverage for these drugs through our outpatient setting plan.
-Covered drugs include: Up to 20% for each Medicare-covered Part B drug.
-Drugs that usually aren't self-administered Part B drugs obtained at a pharmacy/mail-order by the patient and are injected or infused Up to 20% for each Medicare-covered Part B drug. while you are getting physician, hospital outpatient, or ambulatory surgical center Effective 7/1/23 all Part B insulin administered services.
-Note: For approved infused through an item of durable medical equipment (such drugs in the home refer to Home Infusion as insulin pumps or continuous glucose monitors Therapy in this Medical Benefits Chart.
-(CGM)) will be capped at \$35.
-You will pay 20% up Drugs you take using durable medical to \$35 and will never pay more than \$35 for a oneequipment (such as nebulizers) that were month supply. authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot selfadminister the drug Antigens Certain oral anti-cancer drugs and antinausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], Darbepoetin Alfa, or Retacrit[®])
+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): Part B Part B Medicare Part B prescription drugs chemotherapy/radiation chemotherapy/radiation These drugs are covered under Part B of Up to 20% for each Up to 20% for each Original Medicare.
+Members of our plan Medicare-covered Part B Medicare-covered Part B receive coverage for these drugs through our drug. drug. plan.
+Covered drugs include: Drugs that usually aren't self-Part B drugs obtained Part B drugs obtained administered by the patient and are in a provider's office or in a provider's office or injected or infused while you are getting outpatient setting outpatient setting physician, hospital outpatient, or Up to 20% for each Up to 20% for each ambulatory surgical center services.
+Medicare-covered Part B Medicare-covered Part B Note: For approved infused drugs in the drug. drug. home refer to Home Infusion Therapy in this Medical Benefits Chart.
+Part B drugs obtained Part B drugs obtained Drugs you take using durable medical at a pharmacy/mailat a pharmacy/mailequipment (such as nebulizers) that were order order authorized by the plan Up to 20% for each Up to 20% for each Clotting factors you give yourself by Medicare-covered Part B Medicare-covered Part B injection if you have hemophilia drug. drug.
+Immunosuppressive Drugs, if you were Deductible does apply. enrolled in Medicare Part A at the time of the organ transplant Effective 7/1/23 all Part B Effective 7/1/23 all Part B Injectable osteoporosis drugs, if you are insulin administered insulin administered homebound, have a bone fracture that a through an item of through an item of doctor certifies was related to postdurable medical durable medical menopausal osteoporosis, and cannot equipment (such as equipment (such as self-administer the drug insulin pumps or insulin pumps or Antigens continuous glucose continuous glucose • Certain oral anti-cancer drugs and antimonitors (CGM)) will be monitors (CGM)) will be nausea drugs capped at \$35.
+You will capped at \$35.
+You will • Certain drugs for home dialysis, including pay 20% up to \$35 and pay 20% up to \$35 and heparin, the antidote for heparin when will never pay more than will never pay more than medically necessary, topical anesthetics, \$35 for a one-month \$35 for a one-month and erythropoiesis-stimulating agents suppl whether your supply. (such as Epogen®, Procrit®, Epoetin Alfa, deductible has been met Aranesp®, Darbepoetin Alfa, or or not.
+Retacrit®)